mattmuroya/poet-instant-messenger/README.md

 ## Back end

-The backend is a [Node.js](https://nodejs.org/en/) application built on an [Express](https://expressjs.com/) server.
+The back end is a [Node.js](https://nodejs.org/en/) server built on using the [Express](https://expressjs.com/) framework.
 The server also technically serves all the static client-side files from a build folder.

 ### Highlights